jaredmoskowitz/hello-world/README.md

 # hello-world
-A homework assignment for a web programming class (this is proof of completion)
+This is a homework assignment for a web programming class (this is proof of completion)